MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/extend-your-trial.md

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

 2. On the **Products & services** page, find the trial subscription that you want to extend.
-In the **Settings & Actions** section, choose **Extend trial**.
+In the **Settings & Actions** section, select **Extend trial**.

 3. Review the extension information, and if necessary, change your payment method.
-When you're finished, choose **Extend trial**.
+When you're finished, select **Extend trial**.

 ::: moniker-end